satish-varma/studio/DOCUMENTATION.md

 *   **Current Status:** The `firestore.rules` file in the project root provides a detailed set of rules with helper functions for role checks and ownership.
 *   **Action Required:** **CRITICAL REVIEW AND TESTING.** Before deploying to production, these rules must be thoroughly audited, tested (using Firebase Emulator Suite or unit tests for rules), and refined to ensure they precisely match the application's access control requirements.
 Deny by default and only allow specific operations needed by each role for each collection/document.
 Pay close attention to write rules for `stockItems` to prevent unauthorized quantity or price changes.
+    *   Ensure rules for new collections like `foodItemExpenses` and `foodSaleTransactions` are added and appropriately secured.

 ### Testing Strategy